France to help Palestinians draft constitution for future state

 Commitment to Peace and Democracy

-The recognition of a Palestinian state by France, alongside other major Western nations such as Britain, Canada, and Australia, aligns these countries with over 140 nations that also support the Palestinian goal of establishing an independent state.
-This recognition comes amid mounting frustration with Israel, especially over the ongoing conflict in Gaza, which has led to widespread destruction and loss of life.
+The recognition of a Palestinian state by France, alongside other major Western nations such as Britain, Canada, and Australia, aligns these countries with more than 140 nations that also support the Palestinian goal of establishing an independent state.
+This recognition comes amid mounting frustration with Israel, especially over the conflict in Gaza, which has led to widespread destruction and loss of life.

 France’s Role in the Peace Process